 by Adel Souto

 Adel Souto is self-described as a writer, artist and musician and Exscind is his foray back into the world of zines since, well a long time.
-This is the first edition and it features writing, poetry, art and photography.
+This first edition features writing, poetry, art and photography.
 It feels like a lot of attention went into the layout and appearance of the zine which includes an acetate sleeve as well as a full color cover.

 But what about the writing you say?
 Some of the topics covered in this zine: Taking a month long vow of silence, or witnessing a man in mid-air in front of a subway train.
 Then there’s the story of Anne Hutchinson, known as the American Jezebel who was at the forefront of a religious movement that believed God has no interest in what we do here on Earth so long as we accept him and are saved.